-Pinpoint accuracy.
-In terms of equipment, we need to fund the purchase of a microwave ablation machine which enables doctors to zap cancerous tumours using micro waves, with pinpoint accuracy.
-It’s less invasive and quicker to perform, often significantly reducing patients’ stays in hospital and providing a treatment route when surgery or chemotherapy is not possible.
+In terms of life saving equipment, we need to fund the purchase of a microwave ablation machine which enables doctors to zap cancerous tumours using micro waves, with pinpoint accuracy.
+It’s less invasive and quicker to perform, with no surgery and no long stay in hospital and providing a treatment route when surgery or chemotherapy is not possible.
 Please read more about our Microwave Ablation Appeal here.

 The Gift of Gold Standard Healthcare